 Pregnancy affects the human body in many ways, and it can result in difficulty sleeping in some cases.
 A pregnant woman may snore softly or loudly or experience sudden disruptions of her sleep due to breathing difficulties, and both of these are common symptoms of sleep apnea.
+But can pregnancy actually be the cause of sleep apnea?
 Here’s a brief guide to the relationship between pregnancy and sleep apnea as well as a few tips for getting some much-needed shuteye.

 How Can Pregnancy Affect the Way I Sleep?

 Many women find that it becomes progressively harder to sleep during their pregnancies, and this issue is considered normal.
-However, some pregnant women will develop an unfortunate condition known as obstructive sleep apnea that can repeatedly disrupt their sleep throughout the night by impeding normal breathing.
-While sufferers of sleep apnea will resume breathing normally upon waking up, the condition can reduce the oxygen levels in the expectant mother’s blood, which can affect her unborn baby.
+However, some will develop an unfortunate condition known as obstructive sleep apnea that can repeatedly disrupt their sleep throughout the night by impeding normal breathing.
+While sufferers of sleep apnea will resume breathing normally upon waking up, the condition can reduce the oxygen levels in the expectant mother’s blood, which may increase her unborn baby’s risk of preterm birth.

 How Does Obstructive Sleep Apnea Disrupt My Rest?